 Is frozen spinach as nutritious as fresh spinach?

-Yes, frozen spinach retains many nutrients and is a convenient option for cooking.
+Yes, frozen spinach keeps most of its nutrients and is easy to use in cooking.

 How do I store fresh spinach?